House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Price

-It might seem as though wooden seats would be more expensive.
-But after researching the prices of both wooden and plastic seats, we came to the conclusion that material doesn’t impact cost on its own.
-The quality of the construction, whether plastic or wood, makes much more of a difference, as do any extra bonus features like heaters or washlets.
+It might seem as though wooden seats would be more expensive, but after researching the prices of wooden and plastic seats, we concluded that the material doesn’t impact the cost on its own.
+The quality of the construction, whether plastic or wood, makes much more of a difference, as do any bonus features like heaters or washlets.

 Winner: Tie